OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7-strategies.rst

 Converting templates from smarty to twig
 ----------------------------------------

-Two points to keep in mind when vonverting marty templates to twig:
+Two points to keep in mind when converting smarty templates to twig:

 * Do not use jquery, use vanilla Javascript, it makes the change from smarty to twig engine easier.